git-ankit/ATSS/README.md

 ·	The knowledge was fed into Elasticsearch via Logstash to rank candidates, leading to a customizable merit list.

 ·	Designed a dashboard by Kibana to give a qualitative gist of candidates.

+For detailed explanation and screenshots, please have a look at "Applicant Tracking and Scoring System.pdf"